 Fuel System: Refer to the Cummins engine manual for fuel oil specifications.
 Check with fuel supplier and ensure that fuel supplied meets the specifications.
 Filter or strain fuel when filling tank.

 Fuel supply tanks should be kept as nearly full as possible by topping up each time engine is used.
 Warm fuel returning from the injector pump heats the fuel in the supply tank.
 If the fuel level is low in cold weather, the upper portion of the tank not heated by returning fuel tends to increase condensation.
 In warm weather both the supply tank and fuel are warm.
-Cool night air lowers the temperature of the tank more rapidly than the temperature of the fuel.
+Cool night air lowers the temperature of the fuel.
 Again this tends to increase condensation.